ellak-monades-aristeias/simbug/SIMBUG open standard.md

 ###Game
 One realization of a definition file

-###Player(a)
+###Player(s)
 A human or non-human subject that interacts with the game.
 It must be identified by a [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier)

 ###Variables
-Place-holders for things (integers, float, text) that change during the simulation
+Place-holders for things that their values might change during the simulation.
+Variables can be any type of:
+* Integer
+* String
+* Float
+There are two type of variables: Player Choices and External Variables.

 ###Parameters
-Place-holders for fixed things that are not subject to change from the players or the simulation itself
+Place-holders for things that their value will not change during a game.
+Parameters can be any type of:
+* Integer
+* String
+* Float
+A Parameter can either have an initial value or an initial assignment function.

 ###Player Choices Variables
 Variables that within each turn every player gives values to.

-###External Parameters
+###External Variables
+Variables that their value is calculated from an outside procedure.
+For example this could refer to a call to a REST API from another server in the web.
+For each external variable an assignment function should be declared.

 ###Random Numbers

-###Configuration Data
+###Configuration Parameters

 ###Algorithm